 What is a pool skimmer?

-A pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
-In most pools that takes place within the pool skimmer.
+A swimming pool needs to draw in pool water from somewhere in order to send it around the filter system to clear out any dirt and keep the water clean.
+In most pools, this takes place within the pool skimmer.

 How does a pool skimmer door work?